OptimalMatch/clode/CODE_EDITOR_INLINE_DIFF_PREVIEW.md

 The Code Editor now provides a **Cursor/Windsurf-like inline diff experience**:

 ✅ **Auto-detection** - Changes appear instantly when AI modifies current file
+✅ **Individual/Combined modes** - View changes separately or merged together
-✅ **Navigate changes** - Up/Down buttons with "2 of 5" counter for multiple changes
+✅ **Navigate changes** - Up/Down buttons with "2 of 5" counter in individual mode
 ✅ **Flexible viewing** - Toggle between inline and side-by-side diff views
 ✅ **Monaco DiffEditor** - Full syntax highlighting and professional diff rendering
-✅ **One-click actions** - Accept/Reject buttons right in the editor
+✅ **Smart actions** - Accept/Reject individual changes or all at once
+✅ **Batch operations** - Combined mode approves/rejects all changes together
 ✅ **Smart state** - Automatically enters/exits diff mode
-✅ **User choice** - Pick the diff view that works best for you
+✅ **User choice** - Pick the workflow that works best for your scenario
 ✅ **Professional UX** - Familiar workflow for modern developers
 ✅ **Seamless integration** - Works with all existing features

-Developers can now **review and apply AI changes without leaving the editor**, with the ability to navigate through multiple pending changes, choose between inline (unified, Git-style) or side-by-side (split-pane) diff views, and accept/reject each change individually, creating a smooth, efficient workflow that feels native and professional! 🎉
+Developers can now **review and apply AI changes without leaving the editor**, with the flexibility to:
+- **Review individually**: Navigate through each AI request separately (individual mode)
+- **Review collectively**: See all changes merged into one diff (combined mode)
+- **Choose diff style**: Inline (unified, Git-style) or side-by-side (split-pane)
+- **Accept/reject flexibly**: One at a time or all together

+This creates a smooth, efficient workflow that handles both simple single-change scenarios and complex multi-change situations with equal elegance! 🎉